Lilian110302/PaySafeCard-Random-Number-Generator/README.md

 # PaySafeCard-Random-Number-Generator
 Random Number Generator with UI in VB .net

-Educational purposes demo of generating random numbers and showing them to a log output box.
+Educational purposes demo of generating random numbers and showing them to a output box.
 I'm not responsible for illegal use of the program.

 1. Import my project to Visual Studio